< Back to Oral History project: Southern Boudin Trail

-There’s a small sign out by the road next to a crawfish flag, indicating that boiled crawfish are available today.
-Large pick-up trucks fill the parking spaces across the storefront, so it’s hard to see inside.
+A small sign out by the road next to a crawfish flag indicates that boiled crawfish are available today.
+Large pickup trucks fill the parking spaces across the storefront, so it’s hard to see inside.
 A sign with a fat pig holding a cleaver over a ham steak hangs on the building’s exterior.
-It’s a good humored cartoon that only becomes disturbing if you think too hard about it.
-Meet Chop’s Specialty Meats.
+It’s a good-humored cartoon that only becomes disturbing if you think too hard about it.
+Meet Chops Specialty Meats.

-Chop’s began as a modest-sized metal building, and as business grew they added on—and on, and on.
-Custumers walk into the storefront, where meat cases and coolers are packed with stuffed chickens, sausages, and boudin.
+Chops began as a modest-sized metal building, and as business grew, they added on—and on and on.
+Customers walk into the storefront, where meat cases and coolers are packed with stuffed chickens, sausages, and boudin.
 A few grocery shelves sell white bread, pickled quail eggs, and Cajun pills—an invention that encapsulates Cajun spices in pill form so they’re easier to stuff into meats.
-A fresh meats case is across the back, where customers order specialty cuts or get a link of hot boudin to go.
-Through the doors behind the meat counter is a giant kitchen, where Chop’s prepares its daily catering orders, and out back is an elaborate sheltered set-up where they handle all of the outdoor cooking: boiled crawfish, fried cracklins, and boil pots for pork boudin.
+A fresh meats case sits in the back, where customers order specialty cuts or get a link of hot boudin to go.
+Through the doors behind the meat counter is a giant kitchen, where Chops prepares its daily catering orders, and out back is an elaborate sheltered set-up where they handle all of the outdoor cooking: boiled crawfish, fried cracklins, and boil pots for pork boudin.
 It’s a windy path from the front doors to the back.